MarketSquare/robotframeworkguides/website/docs/getting_started/rpa.md

 ## About Robotic Process Automation (RPA)

 Robotic Process Automation (RPA) is similar to test automation on the technical level, but the mentality is different on the business and results side.
-In RPA, the most common case is that you are not running on a machine you control entirely, and instead of finding and documenting places where robot execution fails or succeeds, the aim is to get the result of the process.
+In RPA, it is pretty standard that you are not running on a machine you control entirely, so your robot needs to be "self-sufficient" and isolated.
+Also, instead of finding and documenting places where robot execution fails or succeeds, the aim is always to succeed and get the result of the process.

 Isolation and repeatability are the other vital points in RPA.
 The bot needs to execute with minimal setup by IT people, and where governance is a thing, locking down your dependencies is a must-have feature.
 With RCC environment caching and wrapping features, you can lock down your dependencies to the actual unique files.
 In RPA, you do not want loose dependency handling breaking your production bots.

 > Remember `pip install numpy` does **not** mean you will get the latest version;<br/>
-it means you are OK in getting whatever version you get :wink:
+it means you are OK with getting whatever version you get :wink:

 All this validates a separate getting started brief and a difference in tooling.
-The actual logic of calling out APIs, interacting with browsers and applications is still pretty much the same as in test automation.
+The actual logic of calling out APIs and interacting with browsers and applications is still the same as in test automation.

 :rocket: So by this point, you should have run your first bot, have an editor / IDE up-n-and running, and have an idea of the slight differences between RPA and test automation using Robot Framework.
 You are raring to go, so go ahead and check out the resources and libraries -part.